 How Car Insurance Effects Your Car Accident Lawsuit

-The penalties for not having auto insurance can vary from receiving a Ticket, to having the registration for your vehicle revoked, to having your license suspended for several months.
+The penalties for not having auto insurance can range from receiving a ticket to having your vehicle's registration revoked to having your license suspended for several months.

 No matter what state you live in, the penalty for getting caught driving without auto insurance will also include a hefty fee.